 - And more.

-- Regional Sustainability Initiative – The Regional Sustainability Initiative helps organizations transform their sustainability interests and ambitions into actions and results.
+- The Impact Network – The Impact Network helps organizations transform their sustainability interests and ambitions into actions and results.

 - evolv1 – The Cora Groups’s evolv1, which opened its doors in 2018, is Canada’s largest net-positive multi-tenant commercial building.
 Click here to read the feasibility study that provided the foundation for this project.